RECAPEM

 • Patients on dialysis will always have an elevated anion gap, due to uremia.

 • If beta-hydroxybutyrate is not available, look at the patient’s prior anion gap values to determine a sense of the patient’s baseline (often around 12-16 mM).
-If the patient’s anion gap falls to within this range and remains stable over time despite insulin administration, then the ketoacidosis has likely resolved.
+If the patient’s anion gap falls within this range and remains stable over time despite insulin administration, then the ketoacidosis has likely resolved.

 DKA in heart failure patient